Envelope (music)

 In sound and music, an envelope describes how a sound changes over time.
-It may relate to elements such as amplitude (volume), frequencies (with the use of filters) or pitch.
 For example, a piano key, when struck and held, creates a near-immediate initial sound which gradually decreases in volume to zero.
+An envelope may relate to elements such as amplitude (volume), frequency (with the use of filters) or pitch.

 Envelope generators, which allow users to control the different stages of a sound, are common features of synthesizers, samplers, and other electronic musical instruments.
-The most common form of envelope generator is controlled with four parameters: attack, decay, sustain and release (ADSR).
+The most common envelope generator is controlled with four parameters: attack, decay, sustain and release (ADSR).

 Envelope generators

 Development

-The envelope generator was created by the American engineer Robert Moog, creator of the Moog synthesizer, in the 1960s.
+The envelope generator was created by the American engineer Robert Moog, the creator of the Moog synthesizer, in the 1960s.
 The composer Herbert Deutsch suggested Moog find a way to articulate his synthesizer so notes did not simply trigger on and off.
 Moog wired a doorbell button to the synthesizer and used a capacitor to store and slowly release voltage produced from hitting a key.
 He refined the design to remove the need to push a separate button with every keypress, with two switches on every key: one to produce the control voltage determining pitch and the other to trigger the envelope generator.
 The envelope generator became a standard feature of synthesizers.

 Following discussions with the engineer and composer Vladimir Ussachevsky, the head of the Columbia-Princeton Electronic Music Center, in 1965, Moog developed a new envelope module whose functions were described in f T1 (attack time), T2 (initial decay time), ESUS (sustain level), and T3 (final decay time).
 These were later simplified to the modern ADSR form (attack time, decay time, sustain level, release time) by ARP.